Exclusive: Emerging markets plan joint offshore FX intervention - Indian official

 "The Indians are clearly aggressively in verbal intervention mode," said Timothy Ash, emerging markets analyst at Standard Bank in London.

-The sell-off in emerging markets has been driven by concern about the end of cheap dollars from the U.S. Fed's stimulus program, prompting a massive capital flight toward dollar-denominated assets.
-The rout has been compounded by short-seller attacks in offshore trading centers.
+The sell-off in emerging markets has been driven by concern about the end of cheap dollars from the U.S. Fed's stimulus programme, prompting a massive capital flight toward dollar-denominated assets.
+The rout has been compounded by short-seller attacks in offshore trading centres.

 When the idea for coordinated action surfaced earlier, analysts said that - unlike their wealthier counterparts at the G7 group - the BRICS were still far from either coordinating monetary policy or jointly intervening in forex markets.